-The energy of an oscillator (electrons in an atom) can only have certain discrete values of $E_n$ f is oscillation frequency, h is Planck's constant, Energy is quantized, each discrete value of energy corresponds to different orbitals and different quantum states. $$E_n = \left(n + \frac{1}{2}\right) \hbar \omega$$ , where $n = 0, 1, 2, 3, ...$ Important conclusions - 1.
+The energy of an oscillator (electrons in an atom) can only have certain discrete values of E_n Energy is quantized, each discrete value of energy corresponds to different orbitals and different quantum states. $$E_n = \left(n + \frac{1}{2}\right) \hbar \omega$$ , where $n = 0, 1, 2, 3, ...$ Important conclusions - 1.
 An electron in an orbital is equivalent to a standing wave propagating along the orbital. - 2.
-When electrons behave like standing waves, they no longer radiate energy in the form of radiation as this applies to particles (de Broglie's idea) - 3.
-A change in the energy of an electron is equivalent to a change in the quantum state - 4.
-A change in the energy of an electron is possible due to the emission or absorption of energy by an atom in the form of electromagnetic waves
+When electrons behave like standing waves, they no longer radiate energy in the form of radiation as this applies to particles (de Broglie's idea). - 3.
+A change in the energy of an electron is equivalent to a change in the quantum state. - 4.
+A change in the energy of an electron is possible due to the emission or absorption of energy by an atom in the form of electromagnetic waves.

-Page 25
+Page 30

 Particle = Wave

-Any piece of matter moving at any speed can exhibit wave properties Effects for classical particles are too small to be observed A quantum particle, an electron, is not only a particle, but also exhibits a wave nature.
+Any piece of matter moving at any speed can exhibit wave properties.
+Bridge between classical physics and quantum mechanics.
+Effects for classical particles are too small to be observed.
+A quantum particle, an electron, is not only a particle, but also exhibits a wave nature.

 The de Broglie wavelength of the particle is

-$$\lambda = ---$$

 $E = mc^{2} = hf$ $f = \frac{mc^{2}}{h}$

-Find the de Broglie wavelength for a person with a mass of 70 kg traveling at about 1 m/s Particle = Wave Davisson-Germer Experiment If the particles are of a wave nature, then under the right conditions they should exhibit diffraction effects.
+Find the de Broglie wavelength for a person with a mass of 70 kg traveling at about 1 m/s

+$\lambda = 9.466 \times 10^{-36} \,meters$

+Particle = Wave

+Davisson-Germer Experiment

+If the particles are of a wave nature, then under the right conditions they should exhibit diffraction effects.

 Davisson and Germer measured the wavelength of electrons.

 This confirmed the hypothesis, advanced by Louis de Broglie in 1924, of wave-particle duality The principle of complementarity states that the wave and corpuscular models of matter or radiation complement each other.
 None of the models can be used solely to adequately describe matter or radiation.

-The Uncertainty Principle In classical mechanics, one can make measurements with an arbitrarily small uncertainty Quantum theory predicts the fundamental impossibility of simultaneous measurements of the position and momentum of a particle with infinite accuracy.
+The Uncertainty Principle In classical mechanics, one can make measurements with an arbitrarily small uncertainty.
+Quantum theory predicts the fundamental impossibility of simultaneous measurements of the position and momentum of a particle with infinite accuracy.

-The Uncertainty Principle In classical mechanics, one can make measurements with an arbitrarily small uncertainty Quantum theory predicts the fundamental impossibility of simultaneous measurements of the position and momentum of a particle with infinite accuracy.
-The Heisenberg uncertainty principle states that if a particle's position is measured with an uncertainty $\Delta x$ and its momentum x-component is simultaneously measured with an uncertainty $\Delta p{x'}$ the product of this two uncertainties can never be less than n $\Box/2$
+The Uncertainty Principle The Heisenberg uncertainty principle states that if a particle's position is measured with an uncertainty Δx and x-component of its momentum is simultaneously measured with an uncertainty Δp{χ} , the product of this two uncertainties can never be less than $\hbar/2$ Classical system - electron trajectory after slit is definite Quantum system - electron trajectory after diffraction is statistically uncertain The combination of wave functions, uncertainty principle, probability distributions, and the wave-particle duality provide a powerful framework for understanding the behavior of particles at the quantum level.

+Page 34

-Quantum system - electron trajectory after diffraction is statistically uncertain Uncertainties arise from the quantum structure of matter.
-Classical system - electron trajectory after slit is definite
+Uncertainties arise from the quantum structure of matter.